Erik Weihenmayer: Media and film appearances

 Weihenmayer's adventures have earned him dozens of awards, recognitions, and TV interviews.
 He's received the ESPY, Nike's Casey Martin award, and the Helen Keller Lifetime Achievement award.
-He's appeared on NBC's Today Show and Nightly News, Oprah, Good Morning America, Nightline, and the Tonight Show.
+He's appeared on NBC's Today Show and Nightly News, Oprah, Good Morning America, Welcome to Earth, Nightline, and The Tonight Show.
 He was featured on the cover of Time, Outside, and Climbing magazines.
 Weihenmayer has also carried torches for both the Summer and Winter Olympic Games.

 Farther Than the Eye Can See, the documentary of his Everest ascent, is ranked by Men's Journal as one of the top 20 adventure films of all time.
-The film won first prize at 21 international film festivals and was nominated for two Emmy awards.
+The film won first prize at 21 international film festivals and was nominated for two Emmy Awards.
 In 2004, Weihenmayer and six Everest team members trained a group of blind Tibetan students and then lead them to 22,000 feet on the north side of Everest.
 Blindsight, the documentary of the ascent, won People's Choice Awards at the Los Angeles, London, and Berlin Film Festivals, and was released in theaters in 2007 to major accolades from film critics.

 Weihenmayer was featured in the 2012 award-winning film, High Ground.
 This film documents a team of injured veterans; led by Weihenmayer and his Everest team, as they embark on a Himalayan climbing expedition, and along the trail, struggle to heal mentally and spiritually from the devastating wounds of war.

 In 2017, Weihenmayer was named one of "The 25 Most Adventurous Men of the Past 25 Years" by Men's Journal.

+In 2023, Weihenmayer was featured in the movie "Life is Climbing" about blind climber Koichiro Kobayashi.